Cesare Zavattini: Biography

 In 1952, Zavattini gave an interview to The Italian Film Magazine 2, republished in English as "Some Ideas on the Cinema".
 The thirteen points Zavattini outlined are widely regarded as his manifesto to Italian neorealism.

 In his only experience in Hollywood, Zavattini wrote the screenplay for The Children of Sanchez (1978) based on Oscar Lewis's book of the same title, a classic study of a Mexican family.
 At the 11th Moscow International Film Festival in 1979, he was awarded the Honorable Prize for the contribution to cinema.
 In 1983 he was a member of the jury at the 13th Moscow International Film Festival.

 Zavattini died in Rome on 13 October 1989.
-He was an atheist.

 Directors

 Among the many celebrated directors of Italian and international cinema Zavattini worked with in his more than 80 films are: